 The following are the list of available SSRS Report Items, along with a small description:

 - Matrix: Use this report item to display the data with both Row Groups and Column Groups.
-Please refer SSRS matrix Reports article to understand the steps involved in configuring the Matrix reports.
+Please refer to the SSRS matrix Reports article to understand the configuration of the Matrix reports.

 - Text Box: Use the textBox report item to place text inside a Report.
-You can place these text boxes inside the report, or Headers, or Footers.
-In our previous article, we already explained the steps involved in adding TextBox to report Designer so, please refer Add textBox to SSRs Report article to understand the same.
+You can place these text boxes inside the Report, or Headers, or Footers.
+In our previous article, we already explained about adding TextBox to report Designer.
+So, please refer to Add textBox to SSRs Report.